tao-bian-nyu/ADP_lib/readme.md

-This is the test of ADPlib v1.0 for *nix systems.
+This is ADPlib v1.0 for *nix systems.

 To do: online PI method